tsirrus/expressjs-workshop/README.md

       </h2>
       <p>Created by CONTENT AUTHOR USERNAME</p>
     </li>
-    ... one <li> per content that your Sequelize query found
+    ... one <li> per content that your SQL query found
   </ul>
 </div>
 ```